 My final decision to attend Whitman was strongly based on the BBMB degree, which is focused on molecular science.
 I was also drawn to the two neuroscience research teams (Chris Wallace and Ginger Withers and Leena Knight and Thomas Knight).
 Wallace and Withers are now my thesis advisors, and I have loved using bioinformatic strategies to analyze neurological data.

 For fun I cook, read, workout, and hang out with people close to me (my family, boyfriend and tight-knit friend group).
 Specifically, I love all sort of activity (hiking, riding bikes, rollerblading, lifting, cardio, etc) and anything that is intellectually enticing (watching documentaries, reading, etc).

 What is the best class you’ve taken so far?

 Man this is a hard question.
 I have enjoyed so many classes at Whitman, but if I absolutely had to choose one, I would say biochemistry with professor Brit Moss.
 However, Calculus 1 and 2 with professor Russ Gordon are close second and third candidates.

 What do you want to do after Whitman?

-What's your favorite thing about being a student at Whitman?
+What is your favorite thing about being a student here?